 - Smith v.
 Inco Ltd. ($1.8 million)

-At Milosevic Fiske LLP, we act as defense counsel in class action claims.
+At Milosevic & Associates, we act as defense counsel in class action claims.
 Our co-founder, David Milosevic, has completed a Master of Laws in Civil Litigation with a focus on class action litigation.
 We have the necessary skill and experience to defend even the most complicated class action lawsuits.
 If you are organization against whom a class action claim has been filed, call us at 416-916-1387 or contact us online to learn more about how we can help.